 Assault Charges in Williamson County Texas

-The Stephen Hesse Law Firm is a criminal defense law firm in Georgetown Texas.
+The Steve Hesse Law Firm is a criminal defense law firm in Georgetown Texas.
 He is a Williamson county assault attorney with over 20 years experience dealing with assault and battery charges.
 He has a successful record of acquittals for those falsely accused of physical assault charges.
-Whatever your situation, Stephen can achieve the best possible results that the facts of your case and the law allows.
+Whatever your situation, Steve can achieve the best possible results that the facts of your case and the law allows.

 Williamson County is Tough on Crime

 Choosing an assault attorney that has experience with the Williamson County Justice System can make a major difference in getting your case dismissed or charges reduced.
-Regardless of the circumstances that may surround your assault case, Williamson County defense lawyer Stephen Hesse can provide you with a strong defense both inside and outside of a courtroom.
+Regardless of the circumstances that may surround your assault case, Williamson County defense lawyer Steve Hesse can provide you with a strong defense both inside and outside of a courtroom.